Restoring Heisenberg scaling in time via autonomous quantum error correction: Application of AutoQEC to metrology

 where $\hat{\rho}(t)$ is the AutoQEC state, and $F[\hat{\rho}]$ is the QFI of $\hat{\rho}$ with respect to $w$.
 The relationship between $R$, $\kappa$, $T$, and $\epsilon$ here is given by $\epsilon=O(\kappa T / R^{c})$. \end{theorem}

-{\it Proof sketch [see Supplemental Material (SM) Sec.
+{\it Proof sketch [see {Method or} Supplemental Material (SM) Sec.
 S1 for details].} We consider the following two-dimensional code $\mathcal{C}$ where each codeword is composed of linear combination of eigenvectors of $\hat{H}$ corresponding to the same eigenvalue: